eficode-academy/git-katas/alias/README.md

 # Git kata: Aliases

 While working, we tend to write a lot of commands.
 This can get tedious, especially when the commands are rather long.
-Git allows you to create an alias for commands, dramatically shortening the time spent typing them.
+Git allows you to create an alias for commands, dramatically shortening the time spent typing them and reducing the risk of doing typos.

-Aliases are stored in your git config and can thus be global or local.
-Global config is tied to your user, while local config lives inside a specific repository.
+Aliases are stored in your git config and can thus be system, global or local.
+System is valid for every user on the machine, global config is tied to your user, while local config lives inside a specific repository.

 ## Setup